-Schools and colleges organising work experience placements should ensure that policies and procedures are in place to protect children from harm.
+202. Schools and colleges organising work experience placements should ensure that the placement provider has policies and procedures in place to protect children from harm.

-Barred list checks by the DBS might be required on some people who supervise a child under the age of 16 on a work experience placement.
+203. Barred list checks by the DBS might be required on some people who supervise